-The Corporate Business Plan Quarterly Progress Report for the period 1 April 2021 to 30 June 2021 provides information on the progress of 2020-21 projects and programs against these quarterly milestones and is shown as Attachment 1 to this Report.
+The Corporate Business Plan Quarterly Progress Report for the period 1 April 2021 to 30 June 2021 provides information on the progress of 2020-21 projects and programs against these quarterly milestones and is shown as Attachment 1 to Report CJ116-08/21.

-A Capital Works Quarterly Report, which details all projects within the capital works program, is provided as Attachment 2 to this Report.
+A Capital Works Quarterly Report, which details all projects within the capital works program, is provided as Attachment 2 to Report CJ116-08/21.